Video Introductions to Copyright

 - UC Copyright Education Web Site: University of California’s guide to copyright in an academic setting

 - Copyright Clearance Center: Nonprofit provider of services in obtaining copyright permissions and news on copyright issues

 - Stanford Copyright & Fair Use Center: Stanford’s searchable directory of copyright information.
 Includes sample guidelines and policies of colleges, universities, and other organizations

 - Copyright Crash Course Online Tutorial: University of Texas at Austin’s copyright tutorial

 - Bloggers Beware: Debunking Nine Copyright Myths of the Online World: A summary of myths about copyright and fair use

-- Copyright Website: Portal documenting real life copyright issues in various media
+- Five famous copyright infringement cases (and what you can learn): Portal documenting real life copyright issues in various media

 - Creative Commons: Nonprofit corporation dedicated to making it easier for people to share and build upon the work of others, consistent with the rules of copyright